puppetlabs/puppetlabs-apache/README.md

 ### Templates

 The Apache module relies heavily on templates to enable the [`apache::vhost`][] and [`apache::mod`][] defined types.
 These templates are built based on [Facter][] facts specific to your operating system.
 Unless explicitly called out, most templates are not meant for configuration.

+### Tasks

+The Apache module has an example task that allows a user to reload the Apache config without restarting the service.
+Please refer to to the PE documentation or Bolt documentation on how to execute a task.

 ### Functions
 #### apache_pw_hash